 How We Test the Order Execution Speed of Forex Brokers?

-To evaluate the order execution speed of forex brokers, we conducted a series of tests using two specialized Expert Advisors (EAs) on the MT4 trading platform:
+To evaluate the execution speed of forex brokers, we conducted a series of tests using four custom-built EAs specifically developed to measure order execution on MT4 and MT5 platforms.

 Important Note About Testing Environment

-Better Results on Demo: Demo accounts often provide faster and smoother execution compared to live accounts.
-This is because demo accounts operate in ideal conditions without the influence of slippage, requotes, or market volatility.
+- Better Results on Demo: Demo accounts typically provide faster, smoother execution because they operate under ideal conditions without slippage, requotes, or extreme market volatility.

-Comparison to Live Accounts: In live trading, execution speeds are generally 1.5x to 2x slower compared to demo results, especially during volatile or low-liquid periods.
-However, in some cases, live account results matched demo performance, depending on the broker’s technology and liquidity.
+- Comparison to Live Accounts: Execution speeds on live accounts are usually 1.5x to 2x slower than demo results, especially during volatile or low-liquidity periods.
+In some cases, live execution matched demo results, depending on the broker’s technology and liquidity.

 Testing Limit Orders

-To evaluate the speed of limit order execution, we used an EA.
-This EA works by placing multiple limit orders (both buy and sell) and then measuring the time taken between sending the orders to the broker and receiving a response or execution confirmation.
+To evaluate the speed of limit order execution, we developed two custom EAs — one for MT4 and one for MT5.
+These EAs place multiple limit orders (both buy and sell) and measure the time between sending the orders to the broker and receiving a confirmation response.

-This test is particularly useful for traders who use EAs that place several limit orders in rapid succession, where speed is critical.
-It’s especially valuable in highly volatile market conditions, where even a slight delay can impact the outcome of trades.
+This test is especially relevant for traders who use EAs that place several limit orders in rapid succession, where execution speed is critical.
+It’s particularly valuable in volatile market conditions, where even small delays can affect trading outcomes.

 We ran this test multiple times over a 4-week period, and the final results are the average of all the tests conducted.